Can you let your heart guide you?

 “I never came upon any of my discoveries through the process of rational thinking.”

-Spiritual texts, teachers and gurus, if their knowledge is refined and genuine, can offer guidance that takes us beyond the mind - and this is where the deeper answers really lie.
-But teachings can sound mystical or unintelligible if we only attempt to understand with the brain.
+Spiritual texts and teachings offer guidance, but these can sound very mystical or even unintelligible if we attempt to 'understand' them.
 Deeper insight will always escape us until we can somehow set thinking aside enough to let the heart gain access to what is being pointed to.

-Actually, the heart is always responding (we often call this intuition), but it is easy to ignore what the heart is telling us because quite often there are no facts to back it up.
-But if we are having a 'whole-being' experience that is telling us something - often described as "I know it in my heart" - shouldn't we at least listen, even if the head is in total disagreement!?
+Actually, the heart is always responding to what we perceive and experience (we call it intuition), but it is easy to ignore what the heart is telling us because most of the time there are no facts to back up what we sense.

-When we know how to listen with the heart, truth and the deeper answers to life's eternal questions can reveal themselves, and we may discover that profound insight only ever arises from beyond the mind.
+When we know how to connect to the heart, the answers to life's eternal questions are revealed.